milk-org/milk/src/CommandLineInterface/doc/LoadingModules.md

 	cmake .. -DEXTRAMODULES="WFpropagate;OpticsMaterials"

 will compile modules `WFpropagate` and `OpticsMaterials` in addition to default modules.
-The extra modules shared objects will be `/usr/local/lib/libWFpropagate.so` and `/usr/local/lib/libOpticsMaterials.so`, and can be loaded with any of the methods described in @ref page_LoadingModules_Loading.
+The extra modules shared objects will be `/usr/local/lib/libWFpropagate.so` and `/usr/local/lib/libOpticsMaterials.so`, and can be loaded with any of the methods described in @ref page_LoadingModules_linking.

 @attention Adding entries with the EXTRAMODULES option will compile the corresponding shared objects, but will not have them loaded upon execution of the main executable.
-See next section for automatic loading.
+See section @ref page_LoadingModules_compiling_autoloading.

-## Automatic loading
+## Automatic loading {#page_LoadingModules_compiling_autoloading}

 Several options are available to have the additional module(s) automatically loaded every time:

-- Copy or link the shared object to the `./src/lib/` directory (see @ref page_LoadingModules_loading_libdir).
+- Copy or link the shared object to the `./lib/` directory (see @ref page_LoadingModules_linking_libdir).

 For example:

 	ln -s /usr/local/lib/libWFpropagate.so ~./lib/libWFpropagate.so

-- Create a system-wide environment variable CLI_ADD_LIBS in `~/.bashrc` (see @ref page_LoadingModules_loading_envvar)
+- Create a system-wide environment variable CLI_ADD_LIBS in `~/.bashrc` (see @ref page_LoadingModules_linking_envvar)

 @note Several versions of the executable can also be defined, each with its own set of automatically loaded modules.
 For example, the following line can be saved as an executable script:

 	CLI_ADD_LIBS="/usr/local/libs/libWFpropagate.so" milk

+## Adding new module to github {#page_LoadingModules_compiling_addingmodulegithub}

+We assume here that you have created a module and you would like to push it to the main github package org (we assume here milk-org).

+	# First, create the repo in github, then run the following commands:
+	cd ./MyModuleName/
+	git init
+	git add .
+	git commit -m "First commit"
+	git remote add origin https://github.com/milk-org/MyModuleName
+	git config credential.helper store       # For convenience git push --set-upstream origin master
+	# Now we create dev branch
+	git checkout -b dev
+	git push --set-upstream origin dev